Though Nebraska Open Carry is not affiliated with any of the below sites, they may be of interest and/or useful to you:

 - Utah Open Carry

 - National Association for Gun Rights

 Check out gunlistings.org to buy or sell used firearms—the more people who use it, the better!

 Nebraska Open Carry

 This website is dedicated to the promotion of legally, openly carrying properly-holstered handguns in the state of Nebraska.
 Since we are not attorneys, it is your responsibility to verify all claims made on any page of this site; but we will do our best to provide links to any laws or statistics referenced.
 Please also be aware that certain areas of the state have different laws regarding openly carrying handguns; most notably, Omaha requires individuals to possess a permit to open carry within the city.
 Some of these laws are posted here, and more will come soon.
 Also, here is a running list of places where one of us has open carried with no issues so far (as well as a list of places that have various anti-weapon signs).

 A Bit of Advice

 Before you read on, there is one thing you should know: your attitude determines 99% of the response you will get from those who see you carrying a handgun.
 Always be mindful of your attitude while you are carrying.
-If people perceive you to be nervous or angry or immature or arrogant, you are probably going to get a negative response (which means you could get kicked out of wherever you are, or someone could freak out and call the police).
+If people perceive you to be nervous or angry or immature or arrogant, you are probably going to get a negative response (which means you could get kicked out of wherever you are, or someone could end up calling the police).
 Please carry yourself in a confident and friendly manner—and always be aware of your surroundings.
-If you don't make a big deal of the fact that you are carrying a weapon with you, then people will probably think nothing of it.
-The last thing you want to do is make gun owners look bad and give the anti-gun liberals an excuse to take away more of our rights.
-I'll get off my soap box now; read on!
+If you don't make a big deal of the fact that you are carrying a weapon with you, then people will likely think nothing of it.
+The last thing you want to do is make gun owners look bad and give the gun-grabbers an excuse to take away more of our rights.

 Why Open Carry?

-There is much work yet to be done with the site, so please leave your feedback here!
+There is much work yet to be done with the site (mostly in regards to content), so please leave your feedback and suggestions here!